dimitri-nicolo/calico/master/reference/essentials/policy-violations.md

    every configured `calico/node` target.
 Alerting rules querying denied packet metrics are configured in Prometheus and when triggered, fire alerts to the Prometheus Alertmanager.
-3. Prometheus Alertmanager (or simply Alertmanager) also deployed as part of the _Essentials_ manifest, receives alerts from Prometheus and forwards alerts to various alerting mechanisms such as _Pager Duty_, or _OpsGenie_.
+3. Prometheus Alertmanager (or simply Alertmanager), also deployed as part of the _Essentials_ manifest, receives alerts from Prometheus and forwards alerts to various alerting mechanisms such as _Pager Duty_, or _OpsGenie_.